Vaccine Info

 Share

 Pfizer Inc.'s ABRYSVO™ RSVpreF (PF-06928316) bivalent prefusion F subunit vaccine is a U.S. Food and Drug Administration (FDA) approved vaccine (STN: 125769; 125768) based on the crystal structure of prefusion F, a vital form of the viral fusion protein (F) that respiratory syncytial virus (RSV) uses to attack human cells.
-The vaccine comprises two preF proteins selected to optimize protection against RSV A and B. ABRYSVO builds on foundational basic science discoveries, including those made at the U.S. National Institutes of Health (NIH), which detailed the crystal structure of a critical viral protein that RSV uses to attack human cells.
+The vaccine comprises two preF proteins selected to optimize protection against RSV A and B. ABRYSVO builds on foundational basic science discoveries, including those made at the U.S. National Institutes of Health (NIH), which detailed the crystal structure of a critical viral protein that RSV uses to attack human cells

 ABRYSVO is indicated to prevent RSV infections and hospitalizations in older adults and infants.
 For infants, ABRYSVO is designed to stimulate the production of serum anti-F immunoglobulin G in the pregnant mother, which can then be transferred to the fetus across the placenta and protected for the first six months of life when the risk of hospitalization is highest.
 For seniors (60 yr+), ABRYSVO vaccination prevents acute respiratory disease and lower respiratory tract disease (LRTD) caused by RSV.
 On August 21, 2023, the FDA approved Abrysvo for use in pregnant women to prevent LRTD and severe LRTD caused by RSV in infants from birth through six months.
 On September 22, 2023, Abrysvo was approved by the U.S. CDC's vaccine committee for use at 32 through 36 weeks gestational age of pregnancy during RSV season.
 On August 24, 2023, ABRYSVO became the first and only RSV vaccine approved in the European Union (EU) for older adults and pregnant women.
 On January 26, 2024, the CDC issued a COCA Now email alert confirming that in most of the continental U.S., the RSV vaccine should be given to pregnant people from September through January 31 each year.

 New York-based Pfizer Inc.'s (NYSE: PFE) portfolio includes medicines, vaccines, and many of the world's best-known consumer healthcare products.
-ABRYSVO™ trademark Application Filed: 2021-09-09.
-Pfizer's FDA application was granted Priority Review status and Fast Track and Breakthrough Therapy designations.
-According to GlobalData plc sales forecast published on July 24, 2023, Abrysvo could achieve sales of $1.7 billion in 2029.
+ABRYSVO™ trademark Application was Filed on 2021-09-09.
+On January 30, 2024, Pfizer announced that ABRYSVO contributed $515 million in global revenues.
+In 2023, ABRYSVO's revenues were $375 million.
+According to the GlobalData plc sales forecast published on July 24, 2023, Abrysvo could achieve sales of $1.7 billion in 2029.

 ABRYSVO Coadministration